-Christmas Markets in Nord-Pas-de-Calais
+Christmas Markets in Hauts-de-France

 Caen in Normandy

 There are also other Christmas markets in the region, such as Falaise with its castle where William the Conqueror was born and an excellent location to explore the history of Medieval Normandy.
 While in the area, try to visit Bayeux and its spectacular tapestry.

 Rouen in Normandy